-This Estimating and Bidding 1 Online course features hands-on estimating and quantity take off activities associated with Metals, Wood, Doors and Windows, Finishes, Electrical, and Mechanical Estimating.
+This Estimating and Bidding 2 Online course features hands-on estimating and quantity take off activities associated with Metals, Wood, Doors and Windows, Finishes, Electrical, and Mechanical Estimating.
 We will also focus on the preparation of work-place ready estimating documents.

 It is important that the student keep up with the class and not fall behind.
 Course modules will be made available to students on Sunday of each week.
 Class work must be completed before the following Monday.
 Students will not be able to work ahead of the class although reading assignments will be made available in advance and posted in the Critical Course Information.

-Estimating and Bidding 1 Online will run from April 6, 2020 – June 14, 2020 and covers a foundation skill in construction.
+Estimating and Bidding 2 Online will run from September 14, 2020 – November 22, 2020 and covers a foundation skill in construction.
 Participants should know how to read blueprints and have basic knowledge of estimating.
 Estimating and Bidding 1 is not a prerequisite of this class.